Embracing a Simple Life

 I yearn for a lighter life.
 Fewer things more life. less clutter, more control.
 I knew this was possible.
 I had to garner the courage, headspace, and will to make some changes.

 Some small, others radical to once again make my days not such a painful battle to get through the to-do-list.

 Wouldn’t it be lovely if we crafted lives where we did not need a to-do list?A life where we had enough time, and mental well with all.
 To intuitively know what needed to be attended to.
 Without feeling overwhelmed.

 If I’m honest my to-do-list was often a sanity checker.
 I felt like a deserted soul without it.
 Felt scattered and directionless, without my magical list. because with so much to keep up with, I didn’t dare go without it.

 Now in my late 30s, I yearn for life, less encumbered with material possession.
 A decluttered life where I can connect with myself, and even remember the intentions I want to live by.
 I believe, in my heart, life doesn’t have to be so painful.
 I mean does the hustle ever end?

 The too-muchness of modern life is exhausting. it’s mentally draining and saps the beauty out of life.
 Life is simple.

 The time has come to regain focus, dust off the cobwebs from the things that matter.

 Reconnect with our good judgment and start to slow down and simplify.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ArtisanofFreedomWrite a Review